Lottery and Waitlist FAQs

 Does my child need to wear a uniform?

 Yes.
 Alliance students wear polo shirts with their school logo and khaki pants or skirts.
-Uniform shirts can be purchased directly from your school.
+One uniform shirt is provided free upon enrollment.
+Additional uniform shirts can be purchased directly from your school.

 Do Alliance schools provide transportation?